 Whichever program you choose to join, a trip to China can be overwhelming and intimidating to first time travellers.
 While different, China is a beautiful, unique country with a lot to offer foreigners – but planning and preparation is key to a successful time.
 These are the fundamentals of a trip to China (things to know before you go!):

 Preparing for a trip to China doesn’t mean you have to become fluent in Mandarin, but there is a lot of things you can do to make the most out of your trip.
-Here is a few simple things you can do to help get you ready:
+Here are a few:

 China is a huge country, and experiences can vary across the board.
-Take some time to find information not just about China in general, but the specific areas and cities you’re going to.
+Take some time to read up on China in general, and the specific areas and cities you’re going to.
 This strategy will also cut down on the preparation you have to do, since there will be a lot less information to wade through.

 I feel like somebody’s watching me

 This is something a lot of foreigners struggle with in China.
 There will likely be more than a few times you catch people looking at you.